friednoodles777/CNN-Animal-Classification/README.md

 # CNN-Based Animal Image Classification

 This project utilizes a Convolutional Neural Network (CNN) to classify animal images into 10 distinct classes.
-The model's robustness is tested under manipulated test data and adjusted with color constancy techniques.
+The model is tested against real-world data manipulations such as brightness and contrast changes to assess its robustness.

 ---